Align Culture and Strategy to Grow the Business

 Cultures Are Not Good or Bad

-While we all have our personal preference of work environments, we do not believe that there are “good” or “bad” cultures.
-While a company’s culture certainly needs to be healthy enough to attract, engage, and retain the top talent, organizational health by itself rarely differentiates one company from another.
+While everyone has their own preference for work environments, we don’t categorize cultures as “good” or “bad.”
+A company’s culture must be healthy enough to attract, engage, and retain top talent — but organizational health alone rarely sets one company apart from another.

-The true differentiator in terms of business and people performance is the level of alignment between the business strategy and your corporate culture.
+The true differentiator in both business results and people performance is the degree of alignment between a company’s strategy and its culture.

 Strategy Must Go Through Culture to Get Implemented